 This studio course advances the skills and principles from Digital Visualization and introduces students to advanced 3D modelling, rendering, and presentation techniques employed by product designers.
-Through a series of exercises, students will learn the advanced use of parametric CAD software (Solidworks) and digital rendering (Keyshot, etc.) to communicate design ideas to peers, clients, and consumers.
-Prerequisite: Digital Visualization
+Through a series of exercises, students will learn the advanced use of parametric CAD software (Fusion 360) to communicate design ideas to peers, clients, and consumers.
+Prerequisite: Digital Visualization and Fabrication